briandailey/dailey.page/content/post/why-calendaristic/index.md

 This served as a forcing function in a few ways:

-- The availability of meeting rooms put an artificial ceiling the number of meetings we could have at any time.
+- The availability of meeting rooms put an artificial ceiling on the number of meetings we could have at any time.
 - Meetings had to end on time so the room could be made available for the next group.